 Adrian: I changed a lot during my first year at GA.
 I was being given the ability to test things, see what’s not working, and make changes.
 We had this beautiful space and we had to figure out how to leverage it, especially when it wasn’t being used.
 We had to really strategize, and there was a point when I realized I liked how quickly things were growing and how many opportunities there were.

-Michelle: One of our early investors was an investor at Casper, and they brought on a launch person to tell our story.
+Michelle: One of our angel investors was the cofounder of Casper, and their first full-time hire was a communications person.
+Our founders took his advice to bring on a communications person as a first hire.
 We were all in the trenches; we lived and breathed Ro.
 We worked so hard and it was really cool, because you’re hired for one expertise but there are so few of you on the team that ultimately, you become a generalist.

 Susan: At ToughMudder, I did a little bit of everything.
 I was their personal internal consultant and it was crazy, awesome, and awful — we were creating a new market with no framework and no standards.
 I learned that not all startups are made alike; when you’re a five-person startup, your day is very different than someone at a 200-person startup, but there’s no right or wrong.
 You have to figure out what you want.
 Do you want to dive really deep into a specific function?
 Do you want to own and lead a team?
 Do you want to wear 50 different hats?
 Different startups might be a fit for you depending on what you want.